 Joker and Its Rule in Rummy

-In rummy, a joker is a printed joker card (2 jokers are used in 2 deck-Rummy games) and a randomly selected card at the beginning of each Rummy Game.
+A joker in rummy is a printed joker card (2 jokers are used in 2 deck-Rummy games) and a randomly selected card at the beginning of each Rummy Game.
 A Joker can be used as a replacement card for any other to complete an impure sequence.
-Joker Rules also indicate that they can be used to form an impure sequence throughout.
-For example, three jokers can be used to form an impure sequence.

 Rummy Sequences and Its Rules